 For the past few months my goal has been to get my new Air Fryer and all the blocks of tofu piled up in the cold drawer of my refrigerator to make tasty magic together.
 Have you tried my scramble or orange tofu yet ?
 Not to be missed!

-- The Tofu – You’ll need a firm block of tofu that is pressed well.
+- The Tofu – You’ll need a firm block that is pressed well.
 My favorite way to crisp up the edges without drying the center is the air-fryer method.
 It’s just perfect, however you could bake it or pan sear instead if you prefer.

 - Peanut Butter – for the best sauce it’s important to start with a creamy peanut butter without any added oils or mysterious ingredients.
 The label should simply read: roasted peanuts + salt.

 how to make the tofu peanut sauce

 - Whisk together creamy peanut butter, soy sauce, maple syrup, vinegar and a pinch of garlic powder until combined.
 (Use Tamari to make the sauce gluten-free).

 - Simmer for a minute just until creamy and bubbly, then toss together with the perfectly crispy air fried tofu.

 - Start by pressing the tofu and removing as much moisture as possible.